The Bankrate promise

 Finding a new place to plant roots isn’t solely about the price tag.
 Your real estate search is likely to include a range of options: condo vs. townhouse, condo vs. house, house vs. townhouse and more.
 As you stack different types of properties against each other, it’s important to think about not only what you can afford, but also your preferences and expectations as a homeowner or renter.

-“When it comes to deciding which style of home to focus their search on, buyers should consider their budget and lifestyle, as well as their desired amount of involvement in home maintenance,” says John Ameralis, a licensed associate broker and leader of The Ameralis Team at Compass in New York City.
+“When it comes to deciding which style of home to focus their search on, buyers should consider their budget and lifestyle, as well as their desired amount of involvement in home maintenance,” says John Ameralis, a broker and leader of the Ameralis Team at Compass in New York City.

 Maybe you’re a first-time homebuyer, or an empty nester looking to downsize.
 No matter where you are in life, consider this your primer on what type of housing will best fit your needs.

 House vs. townhouse vs. condo vs. apartment